hawleyfarm/hawleyfarm.github.com/content/blog/july.md

 The children have their school holidays so we have families that come from far and wide.
 Familys from Europe have arrived and say they love the area and had a good journey to get here in our lovely part of East Devon.
 We find it very interesting to meeting people from far a field.
 Driving our country lanes is and experience for them and the peace and quiet at the holiday cottages.

-On the farm we had 39 acres of wheat which we decided to clamp for extra feed for the winter as prospects for a third cut were slim and this would be a good feed.
+On the farm we had a crop of wheat which we decided to clamp for extra feed for the winter as prospects for a third cut were slim and this would be a good feed.
 It is a corn crop that is cut before it is fully ripe and is clamped just like grass to make silage.
 There is alot of forage maize growing in the area and seems to be growing well in the hot weather.

 We are ending the month of July again like in May on a very dry note, lovely for the beach fans as every day has been a beach day Lyme Regis being the most popular of the many in this area.